sharadcodes/jekyll-theme-serial-programmer/README.md

 ## Alert!

-Don't touch `categories.js` inside `assets/js` folder unless you know what you're doing, it is used for generating links for the particular category pill you click on on blog and post page.
+Don't touch `categories.js` inside `assets/js` folder unless you know what you're doing, it is used for generating links for the particular category pill you click on.

 # Screenshots